ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

 ## Still to be done

-[ ] Find some way to cache the word count of a document so that it doesn't get
-    recalculated all the time (performance)
 [ ] Document how to make it all work.
 [ ] Expand out the example site so that it serves as an example.
 [ ] Doing less work: